 - conduct further due diligence and risk assessment,

 Financial institutions are also required

 to maintain records on transactions and Information obtained through the Customer Due Diligence measures.
-These requirements should apply to all new customers and also to existing customers on the basis of materiality and risk.
+These requirements should apply to all new customers and also to existing customers based on materiality and risk.

-With strong expertise in ID verification for governments, Gemalto also supports private customers by providing a solution that helps them comply with the new rules, particularly those regarding CDD (Customer Due Diligence) and KYC (Know Your Customer) obligations.
+With strong expertise in ID verification for governments, Gemalto also supports private customers by providing a solution that helps them comply with the new rules, particularly those regarding CDD (Customer Due Diligence) and KYC obligations.

 - digital capture of customer information for instant auto-fill in enterprise data systems

 - multichannel identity document verification, with adaptable security levels

 - option of customer authentication using biometric technologies